rust-lang/rust/text/0000-async_await.md

 it unsafe to move them out of a `Pin`.
 This allows them to contain references across yield points.

-We could also, with an annotation, typeck an async function to confirm that it does not contain any references across yield points, allowing it to implement `Unpin`.
+We could also, with an annotation, typecheck an async function to confirm that it does not contain any references across yield points, allowing it to implement `Unpin`.
 The annotation to enable this is left unspecified for the time being.